 Assess the Damage

-Whether you have a ceiling leak, damaged flashing, or broken shingles, it’s important to do a full assessment on damage that can be easily repaired by a professional rather than jumping to conclusions that a replacement is required.
+Whether you have a ceiling leak, damaged flashing, or broken shingles, it’s important to do a full assessment on the damage that can be easily repaired by a professional rather than jumping to conclusions that a replacement is required.
 It’s best to avoid spending the money on a full replacement if it hasn’t yet lived out its “full life”.
-Often-times, damage is minor and is better off just getting fixed.
+Often-times, the damage is minor and is better off just getting fixed.
 However, working to prevent damage is advisable and can be done with seasonal check-ups which should help to avoid problems from occurring in the first place or catch them before they worsen to a more serious issue.

 Proper Care Tips

 Taking good care of your home can help increase roof life expectancy and avoid serious problems such as mold from occurring.
-Some quick tips for proper roof care include removing algae stains from shingles, clearing the surface and gutters from debris, trimming overhanging tree branches, doing regular inspections and repairing blown off tiles.
+Some quick tips for proper roof care include removing algae stains from shingles, clearing the surface and gutters from debris, trimming overhanging tree branches, doing regular inspections, and repairing blown off tiles.

 The top of the house may not be the most visible part of the home, but it is one that should be invested in and taken very seriously.
 Doing so will help increase your home’s value while saving you plenty of money on damages or even roof replacements sooner than necessary.
 When you have roofing questions or are looking to hire a professional roofer you can trust, get in touch and we’ll help you out in any way we can!